logdna/terraform-provider-logdna/README.md

 and determining the next version/tag.
 Once code is merged into `main`, a release will be built and created as a draft in GitHub.
 The draft release must be published manually in GitHub for it to be pulled in by the Terraform Registry.

+**NOTE**: The way conventional commit types map to versions is slightly different than our other projects.
+See the list [here](https://github.com/caarlos0/svu#commit-messages-vs-what-they-do).